Third Workshop on Multimodal AI

 Abstract: The design of novel materials has been a cornerstone of technological progress, driving transformative innovations such as the adoption of electric vehicles, the development of highly efficient solar cells, and the widespread use of superconductors in magnetic resonance imaging (MRI) systems.
 At Microsoft Research, we develop two foundational artificial intelligence (AI) models to accelerate the materials discovery process.
 The first model, MatterGen, is an AI generator that proposes novel materials candidates given prompts of required properties.
 The second model, MatterSim, is an AI emulator that then simulates the properties of the generated candidates for the target application.
 The two models work together as a flywheel to drive the discovery of novel materials for broad applications.
 This presentation will provide a comprehensive overview of the architecture MatterSim and MatterGen, as well as how they can be used to deliver real-world impact in materials design.

-To be updated Keynote 4: Thomas Gorochowski – Professor of Biological Engineering at University of Bristol
+15:30 – 16:10 Keynote 4: Thomas Gorochowski, Professor of Biological Engineering, University of Bristol

 Title: Data-centric approaches to biological design and engineering